Assessment Workflows

 • Created a functional assessment workflow

-• Configured both machine and human assessment stages
+• Configured both machine and human assessment steps

 • Set up data routing and quality controls